-The last time that flow to South Australia was equivalent to the now-predicted peak for February 2011 (85,000 ML/day) was mid-December 1993.
+The last time that flow to South Australia was equivalent to 90,000 ML/day was 11 December 1993.

 UPSTREAM CONDITIONS

 High flows from the widespread rains across northern NSW and Queensland are making their way along the Barwon-Darling River and into Menindee Lakes.
 The NSW Office of Water and State Water have been managing releases from Menindee Lakes in anticipation of higher flows arriving in the near future.
 This will result in high release rates into the Lower Darling River (and into the River Murray) for a number of months.